To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Pigou said it is crucial that the state should not misuse its security apparatus to clamp down on opponents.

 "We should keep an eye on this in all these countries.
-In Zimbabwe, the military is used in a very cynical way," he said.

 At this stage, the only country in which the politics is being marred by violence is Mozambique, where Frelimo's former civil war adversary, Renamo, has embarked on a low-level rebellion.